bornostojak/xfce4-terminal-colors/README.md

 ## Instalation
 To use the colors you will need to have installed the xfce4 terminal emulator.
-To install the colorschemes you can run the following line of code:
+To install the colorschemes you can run the following command:

 `curl -fsSL https://raw.github.com/bornostojak/xfce4-terminal-colors/main/install.sh | sh`